Release – Sabre Gold and Golden Predator Announce Anticipated Plan of Arrangement Closing Attendance at Precious Metals Summit

 Sample Analysis & Quality Assurance / Quality Control (“QAQC”)

-Laboratories: The soil samples were prepared for analysis at MS Analytical (“MSA”) in Cuenca, Ecuador, and the analyses were done in Vancouver, Canada.
+Laboratories: The samples were prepared for analysis at MS Analytical (“MSA”) in Cuenca, Ecuador, and the analyses were done in Vancouver, Canada.

 QAQC: Aurania personnel inserted a certified standard pulp sample, alternating with a field blank, at approximate 20 sample intervals in all sample batches.
 Aurania’s analysis of results from its independent QAQC samples showed the batches reported on above, lie within acceptable limits.
 In addition, the labs reported that the analyses had passed their internal QAQC tests.